wjakob/nanobind/docs/porting.rst

   pybind11, however.
 - ● Buffer protocol binding (``.def_buffer()``) was removed in favor of :cpp:class:`nb::ndarray\<..\> <nanobind::ndarray>`.
-- ● Features to facilitate pickling and unpickling were removed.
 - ● Support for evaluating Python code strings was removed.

 Bullet points marked with ● may be reintroduced eventually, but this will